On Land

 If you're local (in the same room), this won't make much difference to you.
 I have generalized the old CL symbol so I can offer it for download on the new Archicad Talk Object Depository.
 This means I'm enabling flexibility which I, and the locals, don't need.

 For everyone else.
 This is your basic CL symbol, since most fonts don't have it.
-You can change the font and size, and apply bold formating.
+You can change the font and size, and apply bold formatting.
 Now I'll copy and paste the helpful commenting from the 2D script:

 !!
 The default font is Arial, since that